Standard Scope of Services

 The documented fire risk assessment issued to the client by the supplier shall include the following:

-- The identity of the duty holder.
+- The identity of the Responsible Person (RP) /duty holder.

 - The exact location and extent of the premises that has been assessed.
-Where the client has more than one site, more than one premises on a site or occupies only part of a site or premises, the documented fire risk assessment should contain sufficient detail to ensure that they client and interested party can identify the location covered by the fire risk assessment.
+Where the client has more than one site, more than one premises on a site or occupies only part of a site or premises, the documented fire risk assessment should contain sufficient detail to ensure that the client and any interested party can identify the location covered by the fire risk assessment.

 - The date(s) on which the premises were visited by the assessor and the assessment was carried out.